BodaDayo/TODO_Mobile/README.md

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE.md) file for details.

 ## Acknowledgments
-Shoutout to the open-source community for the incredible resources and support, JetBrains from the free resources, and everyone that's contributed to the building of the app. :+1: :+1:
+Shout out to the open-source community for the incredible resources and support, JetBrains from the free resources, and everyone that's contributed to the building of the app. :+1: :+1:

 Contact
 - Email: rgb.mobile.studios@gmail.com